Skip to main content

 Fuel weight that can be saved by opting for a different sized vehicle.

-Gross vehicle weight rating (GVWR) is a term set by the manufacturer that refers to the maximum total weight a vehicle is rated to safely carry, including its own weight and the weight of passengers, cargo and any optional equipment.
+Gross vehicle weight rating is a term set by the manufacturer that refers to the maximum total weight a vehicle is rated to safely carry, including its own weight and the weight of passengers, cargo and any optional equipment.
 It's the highest safe operating weight of the vehicle and should never be exceeded.

-The difference between curb weight and GVWR is essentially the vehicle's payload capacity.
 Exceeding the GVWR can strain the vehicle's engine, brakes and transmission, leading to increased maintenance costs and decreased vehicle lifespan.
 In a worst-case scenario, it could even lead to brake failure or a blown tire.

 Understanding the differences between curb weight, gross weight and GVWR helps you operate your fleet safely, efficiently and within the boundaries of the law.
 The ability to differentiate these weights and apply that knowledge practically can enhance your fleet management strategies.
-From optimizing vehicle performance to avoiding potential legal issues, these weights can offer valuable insights and a deeper understanding of the mechanics behind the vehicles you operate.

 Ready to translate theory into practice and see how these concepts shape real-time fleet operations?
 Book a demo with one of our experts today.